cobusc/misc/README.md

 README
 ======

-Hint: If markdown is not your cup of tea, try

 Requirements
 ------------
 This application requires Python to be installed.
 It was tested using Python 2.7.10, but should work with versions 2.7 and higher (3.x).